Streaming

 Fans have been begging for another Percy Jackson and the Olympians adaptation since Logan Lerman left the role of the titular teen demigod in 2013.
 Although the books by author Rick Riordan were massively popular — selling more than 20 million copies worldwide between 2005 and 2015 — and the movies made upwards of $400 million, the adaptations were generally disliked by fans and critics alike.
-Now, Disney+ plans to revamp the material with a series following Riordan’s book series.
-Here’s everything you need to know about Disney+’s Percy Jackson series, including who’s in the newly announced cast, the predicted release date, and updates on the trailer.
+Now, Disney+ plans to revamp the material with a TV show following Riordan’s book series.
+Here’s everything you need to know about Disney+’s Percy Jackson series, including who’s in the new cast, the release date, and the adrenaline-pumping trailers.

 Percy Jackson and the Olympians, which is comprised of five books, became a favorite of kids across the world in the 2000s and 2010s thanks to Riordan’s expert blend of relatable teenage foibles and Greek mythology.
 The main character, Percy, has ADHD and dyslexia, which makes him somewhat of an outcast at school.
 But his disabilities turn out to be part of what makes Percy strong and uniquely prepared to be a demigod — his dyslexia, for example, is revealed to be because of his natural understanding of the ancient Greek language.